James-Ansley/python-docusaurus-template/docs/getting_started.md

 on how Docusaurus works.
 The following sections only outline the _minimum setup_ needed to set this template up for your own site.

+Run `npm install` and `npm run start` to get started with development.

 ## Config

 After cloning this template repo, you will need to replace all the